1-2-1 text chat with a qualified counsellor

 How secure is the online counselling?

 We’ve done everything we can to make sure the conversations you have with our counsellors are as secure as possible.
 We use a super-secure web platform that uses the most advanced encryption technology you can get.
-In fact, it’s NASA’s only official chat platform for the astronauts aboard the International Space Station.
 For more information, read our Security & Confidentiality document.

 Does anyone have to know I am having counselling?